vah7id/jekyll-now/_posts/2020-01-25-Make-simple-synthesizer-with-web-technologies.md

 });
 ```

 Qwerty Hancock provides us with two event listeners, keyUp and keyDown.
 These allow us to hook into the keyboard and write code that fires when the keyboard is pressed.
-It also tells us which note was pressed, and its corresponding frequency in ***hertz***.
+It also tells us which note was pressed, and its corresponding frequency in hertz.

 ```
 keyboard.keyDown = (note, frequency) => {